Spontaneous Bending of Hydra Tissue Fragments Driven by Supracellular Actomyosin Bundles

 For Hydra rods bending in viscous fluids, we use the bead-spring model mentioned above to explore the effects of different boundary conditions on the dynamics of their spontaneous bending.
 In this work, four different boundary conditions have been studied: (i) bending on non-sticky supporting solid surfaces (Supp.
 B.C., see Fig.~\ref{Fig:Schematic-BeadSpring2}(a)), (ii) bending of freely suspending rods (Free B.C., see Fig.~\ref{Fig:Schematic-BeadSpring3}(a)), (iii) bending on solid surfaces with hinged boundary condition (Hinged B.C., see Fig.~\ref{Fig:Schematic-BeadSpring3}(b)), and (iv) bending on solid surfaces with clamped boundary condition (Clamped B.C., see Fig.~\ref{Fig:Schematic-BeadSpring4}(a)).

 For Hydra rods (with uniform spontaneous curvature $c_0$) bending upon the boundary conditions (i)-(iii), the temporal evolution of the end-to-end (ETE) distance (defined in Eq.~(\ref{eq:BendDyn-results-regime1-ETE})) is found to follow similar scaling relations.
-Initially, the bending of Hydra rods propagates \emph{diffusively} from the edges into the center, in which the bent length $a$ scales as $t^{0.5}$ and the normalized ETE distance $1-\tilde{\ell}\sim a^3$ scales as $t^{1.5}$ as shown in Figs.~\ref{Fig:Schematic-BeadSpring2}(b) and ~\ref{Fig:Schematic-BeadSpring3}(c).
-Whereas, when the bending is close to its final equilibrium (quasi-stable) shape, the end-to-end (ETE) distance $\tilde{\ell}$ decays exponentially with time towards its equilibrium value as shown in Fig. 4(a) of the main text and in Fig.~\ref{Fig:Schematic-BeadSpring3}(d).
-Moreover, the relaxational time shows the same scaling relation to the rod contour length as shown in Fig. 4(b) of the main text.
-In addition, we have noticed that $1-\tilde{\ell}\sim t^{0.8}$ in the intermediate transition (slower sub-diffusive) regime for both free suspending rods and rods on supporting surfaces; however, the bending of rods upon hinged boundary conditions follows an even slower power-law as shown in Fig.~\ref{Fig:Schematic-BeadSpring3}(c).
+Initially, the bending of Hydra rods propagates \emph{diffusively} from the edges into the center, in which the bent length $a$ scales as $t^{0.5}$ and the normalized ETE distance $1-\tilde{\ell}\sim a^3$ scales as $t^{1.5}$ as shown in Fig.~\ref{Fig:Schematic-BeadSpring3}(c) and Fig.~3(a) in the main text.
+Whereas, when the bending is close to its final equilibrium (quasi-stable) shape, the end-to-end (ETE) distance $\tilde{\ell}$ decays exponentially with time towards its equilibrium value as shown in Fig. 3(b) of the main text and in Fig.~\ref{Fig:Schematic-BeadSpring3}(d).
+Moreover, the relaxational time shows the same scaling relation to the rod contour length as shown in Fig.~\ref{Fig:Schematic-BeadSpring2}(c).
+In addition, we have noticed that $1-\tilde{\ell}\sim t^{0.9}$ in the intermediate transition (slower sub-diffusive) regime for both free suspending rods and rods on supporting surfaces; however, the bending of rods upon hinged boundary conditions follows an even slower power-law as shown in Fig.~\ref{Fig:Schematic-BeadSpring3}(c).